robinLoe/know-before-you-buy/README.md

 #### Implementation Details

-The security mechanism is implemented via a custom servlet filter, `ApiKeyFilter.java`, configured in `WebConfig.java`.
+The security mechanism is implemented via a custom servlet filter, `ApiKeyFilter.java`, configured in the `security` folder.

 1. **Request Interception**: `ApiKeyFilter` checks for a custom HTTP header named `X-API-KEY`.
 2. **Key Validation**: Compares the header value against a secret key from the application's configuration.